githwxi/ATS-Xanadu/README.md

 ## Installing ATS3

+[Comment]: # HX: ATS3 was first successfully bootstrapped on 03/29/2025!

 ATS3 is available for testing.
 Here are some [details](https://groups.google.com/g/ats-lang-users/c/C3-PWokjYTA) on the release of ATS3-alpha.0.1.
 Please see [XATSHOME](https://github.com/githwxi/XATSHOME)